yiisoft/active-record/docs/internals.md

 ## GitHub actions

-All our packages have GitHub actions by default, so you can test your [contribution](https://github.com/yiisoft/db/blob/master/.github/CONTRIBUTING.md) in the cloud.
+All packages have GitHub actions by default, so you can test your [contribution](https://github.com/yiisoft/db/blob/master/.github/CONTRIBUTING.md) in the cloud.

 > Note: We recommend pull requesting in draft mode until all tests pass.

 ## Docker images

-For greater ease we recommend to use Docker container for each DBMS.
-For this you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file that's in the root directory of each package.
+For greater ease, we recommend to use Docker container for each DBMS.
+For this, you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file in the root directory of each package.

 - [MSSQL 2022](https://github.com/yiisoft/db-mssql/blob/master/docker-compose.yml)
 - [MySQL 8](https://github.com/yiisoft/db-mysql/blob/master/docker-compose.yml)